TosbackCgusBridge-Bot/CGUs-versions/Dell/Terms of Service.md

 Service Contracts

-In-Home Printer Service After Remote Diagnosis Dell In-Home Service After Remote Diagnosis (Availability varies.
+Service Contracts for Consumer Customers In-Home Printer Service After Remote Diagnosis Dell In-Home Service After Remote Diagnosis (Availability varies.
 Consult your invoice to determine if you purchased this agreement.)
-Dell Consumer Hardware Service Agreement (for 10–14 Day Mail-in Service After Remote Diagnosis, Parts Only and Advance Exchange) View More Warranties
+View More Warranties

 Warranties